-- Your childcare provider should have a clear complaints procedure made available to all parents which should also include a procedure for parents who are not satisfied their child has received their free early education entitlement in the correct way, by this we mean in accordance with the law or as set out in the current Early Education and Childcare Statutory guidance for Local Authorities.
+- Your childcare provider should have a clear complaints procedure available to all parents.
+It should include a procedure for parents who are not satisfied their child has received their free early education entitlement in the correct way.
+By this we mean in accordance with the law or as set out in the current Early Education and Childcare Statutory Guidance for Local Authorities.

-- If you have made a complaint to your childcare provider about your child's free early education entitlement and the matter has not been resolved with your provider then you can make a complaint to the Council, in writing, to the Service Director for Learning and Early Support, Directorate for Children and Young People, Civic Centre 3, Market Street, Huddersfield, HD1 2EY or send an email to: Email email@example.com
+- If you have made a complaint to your childcare provider about your child's free early education entitlement and the matter has not been resolved with your provider then you can make a complaint to the council to:

 - If you are not satisfied with the way in which your complaint has been dealt with by the Council or believe the Council has acted unreasonably, you can make a complaint to the Local Authority Ombudsman .
 Such complaints will only be considered when the local complaints procedures have been exhausted.